 Life Enrichment Specialist Sierra Springs

 Beatitudes Campus is a not-for-profit life plan community founded by the Church of the Beatitudes, a United Church of Christ congregation, and the 2019 Holleran Choice community award winner for resident engagement.
 When you join our community, you gain a family that welcomes all, in all of their diversity.
-Our team is comprised of compassionate, caring and energetic staff that enjoys serving our older population every day.
-Under the direction of the Life Enrichment Lead, the Life Enrichment Specialist is responsible for the planning, the coordination, and the implementation of the Life Enrichment Programs on Sierra Springs.
+Our team is comprised of compassionate, caring, and energetic staff that enjoy serving our older population every day.
+Under the direction of the Life Enrichment Lead, the Life Enrichment Specialist is responsible for the planning, coordination, and the implementation of the Life Enrichment Programs on Sierra Springs.
 The programs shall be scheduled on a daily basis and shall make every effort to meet the comprehensive needs and interests of all residents in accordance with current State and federal regulations.

 - Schedule and coordinate leisure activity programs to meet the variety of interests; the physical, cognitive, and psychosocial needs of all current residents.